-The Interreligious Chaplaincy Program at the Graduate Theological Union (GTU) is pleased to offer a merit-based fellowship for chaplaincy students affiliated with the Richard S. Dinner Center for Jewish Studies (CJS).
+The Interreligious Chaplaincy Program at the Graduate Theological Union (GTU) is pleased to offer a merit-based fellowship for its chaplaincy students.
 This fellowship offers partial funding for courses in the Interreligious Chaplaincy certificate program.

-Eligibility: Applicants must be admitted to the Interreligious Chaplaincy Program and demonstrate a vision for serving the Jewish community and the wider diverse communities.
-In addition, we require a letter of reference from a community leader or professional and a personal statement from the applicant describing their work and participation in interreligious communal life.
+Eligibility: Applicants must be admitted to the Interreligious Chaplaincy Program and enrolled in a chaplaiuncy class at the time of submitting the application.
+In their essay, students must demonstrate a vision for serving the Jewish community and the wider diverse communities.
+Also, they must describe their work and participation in interreligious communal life through connection to a faith/spiritual community.

 Application: To apply for the fellowship, applicants must submit one essay in response to the questions below.
-The essay should be maximum of 1000 words each.
+The essay should be maximum of 1000 words.

 - What aspects of your previous work, study, or life experience have drawn you to the field of chaplaincy, with an emphasis on spiritual care?

-- How do you intend to serve the Jewish community, and other communities, with the skills gained in this program?
+- How do you intend to serve the Jewish community, and the wider diverse communities, with the skills gained in this program?

 For more information, contact Dr. Kamal Abu-Shamsieh, director of the Interreligious Chaplaincy Program, at kshamsieh@gtu.edu.